pyQuickBase/pyQuickBase/README.md

 pyQuickBase
 =========

 pyQuickBase is a Python interface to the QuickBase API.
 The modules adhere to the QuickBase API call naming convention, written in the Python syntax.
 Requests are made with [**Requests.py**][requests], and [**lxml**][lxml] is used for XML processing.

 This project is a work-in-progress.
-I started this project hoping to build a performant, reliable Python client to QuickBase.
+I started this project hoping to build a performant, reliable Python client to QuickBase to use for my day job.
 It supports tokenization, SSL, realms, and most other commonly used options.
 I appreciate feedback and would love to have another developer help improve the project.

+This project is a fork of Oyster.com's QuickBase interface, available on [**github**][oyster], with significant changes (and being actively developed).
+The original license is included in the license file.

 Version
 -